ShaunPrice/Teleprompter/README.md

 - In Page Mode: Left/Right or PageUp/PageDown jumps to previous/next page (defined by `========` separators)
 - When NOT in Page Mode: Left/Right adjusts scroll speed
 - k: toggle key logger (prints raw and masked key codes to console; useful for mapping presenter buttons)
+  - If running as a service, key logs also append to `teleprompter.log`

 ---